ManticoreGamesInc/platform-documentation/src/core_api.md

 ### SmartObject

 SmartObject is a top-level container for some complex objects and inherits everything from CoreObject.
-Note that some properties, such as `isCollidable` or `isVisible`, may not be respected by a SmartObject.
+Note that some properties, such as `collision` or `visibility`, may not be respected by a SmartObject.

 | Function | Return Type | Description | Tags |
 | -------- | ----------- | ----------- | ---- |